Philippe Shangti: Studio in Andorra

 Inspired by Gustave Courbet's work, Philippe Shangti presented "Beauté Sauvage" ("Wild Beauty"), a new exhibition first visible online on his website, where the woman is converted in the center of the seduction.
-From July 15, 2020 to January 3, 2021, he exhibits the project "The Future is Now" at the Museum of Fine Arts at Carcassonne The second lockdown in France, preventive measure in response to COVID-19, and some closure imposed on cultural places, penalized partially the exhibition.
-It is extended until April 18, 2021 with the addition of new works.
+From 15 July 2020, to 3 January 2021, he exhibits the project "The Future is Now" at the Museum of Fine Arts at Carcassonne The second lockdown in France, preventive measure in response to COVID-19, and some closure imposed on cultural places, penalized partially the exhibition.
+It is extended until 18 April 2021, with the addition of new works.
 His 2020 collection is named "No Animal Killer Here".
 It defends the animal cause and addresses the problems of bullfighting, poaching and species extinction.
 In those artworks, the artist reverses the roles and makes the human models look like hunting trophies or victims.

 The COVID-19 pandemic interrupted some of the artist's projects.
 In 2021, Philippe Shangti collaborated with Playboy Mexico for a digital issue launched in February.
 Later the same year, he exhibited his work temporary in Erarta, the largest private museum of contemporary art in Russia, located in Saint Petersburg.
+In December 2021, Philippe Shangti opens his restaurant, La Petite Forêt, right in the center of Andorra la Vella.
+The establishment is managed by his brother.

+In March 2023, Philippe Shangti donates the statue Babies are hope, which was part of the project "The Future is Now", to the Museum of Fine Arts at Carcassonne.
+His collection "Seven", presented in his studio in May 2023, illustrates the seven deadly sins.